Old Exterior Light Fixture

 The new old exterior light fixture to be installed next to the front door was not completely assembled.
 The light fixture came with some parts, and I had to add some of my own to get it to mount onto the electrical box.

-Fortunately, I had a box of old light fixture parts on my truck for occasions like this when some parts were missing.
-The light socket and wire were new, but the fixture lacked a mounting bracket for the electrical box.
+Fortunately, I had a box of old parts on my truck for occasions like this when some parts were missing.
+The light socket and wire were new, but the old exterior light fixture lacked a mounting bracket for the electrical box.
 I had several types.

-After spending some time figuring out what parts to use, I was able to get the copper old exterior light fixture mounted onto the new electrical box.
+After some time figuring out what parts to use, I was able to mount the old exterior light fixture onto the new electrical box.

 You can see another example of an exterior light fixture repair by visiting my blog post here.